 (9) Directions under subsection (5), (6) or (7) may include directions as to the rate at which petroleum is to be recovered.

-(10) In this section, “dealing” means a dealing to which section 81 applies.
+(10) In this section, dealing means a dealing to which section 81 applies.

 (11) The Minister shall —

 (a) if a petroleum pool extends, or is reasonably believed by him to extend, from the adjacent area into lands to which the laws of another State or the Northern Territory relating to the exploitation of petroleum resources apply, consult with the appropriate authority of that State or the Northern Territory concerning the exploitation of the petroleum pool;